Beavis and Butt-Head in Virtual Stupidity: Plot

 The game starts with Beavis and Butt-Head working at Burger World.
 They are met by Todd, who threatens them.
-Despite this, Beavis and Butt-Head like Todd because of his power and consider him "cool."
+Despite this, Beavis and Butt-Head worship Todd because of how tough he is and consider him "cool."
 They decide to try to join Todd's gang.

 At Highland High, the duo are forced to stay in Science Class and dissect a frog.
 Eventually, they manage to skip class after lying to the science teacher that they are going to the bathroom.
-They manage to slip from school after spitting on Principal McVicker from the school rooftop, causing him to leave the school entrance.
+They manage to slip from school after spitting on Principal McVicker from the school rooftop, causing him to unlock and open the school's front door.

-From then on, Beavis and Butt-Head explore various areas from Highland, including their house, BurgerWorld, the park, and Maxi-Mart, completing various tasks, in order to get closer to Todd and his gang.
+From then on, Beavis and Butt-Head explore various areas from Highland, including their house, Burger World, the park, and Maxi-Mart, completing various tasks, in order to get closer to Todd and his gang.

-After a series of events including a prison escape, defeating Todd's rivals and retrieving Todd's car, Beavis and Butt-Head are trapped in the car's trunk by girls, with which they return home after being rescued by Daria Morgendorffer.
-The police track Todd's car and arrest him, leaving Beavis and Butt-Head safe at home while they return to their usual routine of watching television.
+After a series of events including driving a military-grade tank, escaping from prison, defeating Todd's rivals and retrieving Todd's car, Beavis and Butt-Head are trapped in the car's trunk by girls.
+After being rescued by Daria Morgendorffer, they drive the car back to their house, where Todd is waiting.
+He briefly accepts the duo into his gang, but the police arrive and Beavis inadvertently gets Todd arrested, leaving Beavis and Butt-Head at home where they return to their usual routine of watching television.